Chapter 19:

 “You there!
 What do you think you’re doing?”

 Darius froze.
 He felt a warmth from the glowing mop.
 He reached for the handle.
-The threatening aura calmed when he touched it.
+The threatening aura calmed at his touch.
 It dissipated slowly into the fabric.
-He pulled the mop from behind his back to hold it in front of him crosswise.
+He pulled the mop free to hold it crosswise.

 “Ah, what do you mean?”
 A drop of sweat fell between Darius’s eyes.